YKrava/SoftInc_Trainer/README.md

 This Trainer is for Software Inc game.
 It's based on https://github.com/hrkrx/SoftwareIncDLLModifications by hrkrx

 Currently working features:
+08.05.2017. for Alpha 9.6.6
+- Added product price adjuster
+- Sell stocks of your product in half of price if you have userbase less than 1000

 28.04.2017. for Alpha v9.6.6
 - Increased Max Floors to 20
 - Added option to takeover a simulated company for free